Note: A related chart collection is now updated with more recent data.

 There is no recent available data about the prevalence of mental health and substance use disorders among homeless and institutionalized populations.
 However, a 2010 point-in-time study by the U.S. Department of Housing and Urban Development found that 26% of adults living in homeless shelters had a serious mental illness, while 35% faced substance abuse, resulting in an estimated 46% of homeless adults in shelters facing either mental illness or substance abuse, or both.
 The most recent available data on mental and behavioral health among inmates come from Department of Justice surveys conducted at state and federal prisons in 2004 and local jails in 2002.
 The surveys found that over half of prisoners in both state prisons (56%) and local jails (64%) reported heaving a mental health problem within the year, as well as 45% of prisoners in federal prisons.

 Mental health and substance abuse treatment most often occurs on an outpatient basis – either as outpatient treatment, prescription drugs, or a combination of both.
 When inpatient treatment occurs, it is mostly for schizophrenia and mood disorders, such as major depression and bipolar disorder.
-Use of mental health services is reportedly similar among Whites, American Indian and Alaska Natives, and those of mixed race, with about 16% to 17% percent of each group reporting any use of mental health services.
-Utilization is lower among Blacks (9%) and Hispanics (7%), and lowest among Asians (5%).
+Use of mental health services is reportedly similar among people who are White, American Indian and Alaska Native, or of mixed race, with about 16% to 17% percent of each group reporting any use of mental health services.
+Utilization is lower among Black (9%) and Hispanic people (7%), and lowest among Asian people (5%).

 In 2012, non-institutionalized spending on mental illness amounted to $80 billion, according to data from the Bureau of Economic Analysis’s Health Care Satellite Account – meanwhile, spending on circulatory diseases, the second leading cause of disease burden, amounted to $247 billion.
 Historically, the cost of treating mental illness has grown relatively slowly compared to other disease categories (the price index for this mental illness treatment grew at an average annual growth rate of 3.1% from 2000 to 2012, compared to an average of 4.4% across all disease categories).
 Yet spending changes indicate that the number of treated mental illness cases grew at an average annual growth rate of only 2.8% from 2000-2012.
 An estimated 30% of adults with major depression did not receive care in 2008.
 In 2014, almost 30% of those with a serious mental illness did not receive care.
 About 30% of people age 12 and older with a need for illicit drug use treatment received care, while 15% in need of treatment for alcohol use received substance use treatment.